DeevsDeevs/cash-detective-bot/README.md

 ```

 This will run all the tests in the `tests` directory, and you will see the testing results in the console.

+## Generating Sample Data

+For demonstration purposes, you can easily generate sample data using the `gen_sample_data.py` script.
+This script creates a set of random purchases along with a list of categories, and saves them to a file which can be used to test the bot.